 - Reduces the diversity of native vegetation and ultimately alters the structure of plant communities, especially in woodland understories and riparian ecosystems.

-- Provides poor shelter and reduces food availability for local wildlife, including pollinator species that rely on a diverse plant community.
+- Provides poor shelter and reduces food availability for livestock and local wildlife, including pollinator species that rely on a diverse plant community.

 - Can displace shade-tolerant agricultural crops and reduce yield.

 Yellow Lamium can be found throughout the Sea to Sky Region, so PREVENTION is key:

 Learn to identify Yellow Lamium: use the images presented in this profile page to learn how to identify Yellow Lamium.